isseclab-udayton/MyWebGuard-AntiFingerprinting/research-notes/fingerprinting-information/physical-link-based-fingerprinting.md

 - Time of delay calculated by catching the onerror events.
 - Time of delay collected from 11 sites
+- "Then, the user’s network link-state information can be obtained on the Web and infer the user’s login position to detect the user disguised as different users from the same position."

 2. Server Data Processing: Server performs data preprocessing and passes data to learning algorithms.